See, it's quarantine time.

 Note: A "long, long time,” huh?
 What an uncanny coincidence!

-Every time your phone vibrates, you pounce, only to see that it’s a message from a friend demanding WeBWorK answers.
-Did something happen to your “new boo"?
+Every time your phone vibrates, you pounce, only to see that it’s a message from a friend asking you to go grocery shopping with them.
+Did something happen to your new "boo"?
 Judging by that green dot though, you know that someone’s active on Messenger, just not replying.
 Yikes.

 Move-on tip: Trust your gut that something feels off.
 Compare your situation with these tell-tale red flags: